tjanczuk/edge/README.md

 console.log(counter(null, true)); // prints 14
 ```

-## How to: script Python in a node.js application
+## How to: script Python in a Node.js application

+**NOTE** This functionality requires IronPython.

-Edge.js enables you to run Python and node.js in-process.
+Edge.js enables you to run Python and Node.js in-process.

-You need Windows, [node.js](http://nodejs.org) (any stable version 0.8.x or later), [.NET 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653), and [IronPython 2.7.3](http://ironpython.codeplex.com/releases/view/81726) to proceed.
+In addition to [platform specific prerequisities](#what-you-need) you need [IronPython 2.7.3](http://ironpython.codeplex.com/releases/view/81726) to proceed.

 ### Hello, world